Pitches • Proposals • Manuscripts

 Response expectations

-We aim to respond within 2–6 weeks, depending on volume and fit.
+We aim to respond within 2 to 6 weeks, depending on volume, timing, and project fit.

 Editorial values

-Rigor without cruelty, transparency, and respect for voice and intellectual lineage.
+Rigor without cruelty, transparency in communication, and respect for voice, craft, and intellectual lineage.

 Review process

-Editorial screening → fit review → peer review where appropriate → publication pathway discussion.
+Editorial screening, fit review, peer or advisory review where appropriate, then publication pathway discussion.

 Accessibility

-We support clear writing, usable scholarship, and formats that increase access for readers.
+We value clear writing, usable scholarship, and editorial choices that broaden access for readers.

 What we’re looking for